exercism/wren/docs/INSTALLATION.md

 ```

 Alternatively you can [download the latest release][releases] from Github and
 install it manually as shown in the Linux instructions.
-Building from source is also pretty simple if you're already familiar with such things.
+Building from source is also pretty simple if you're  familiar with such things.

 ### Install Wren Package

-Lastly, we'll need to install `wren-package` where Wren Console can find it easily.
+Lastly, we'll need to install `wren-package` where Wren Console can find it.
 Any directory higher than where your exercises are stored will be just fine.
 Your home directory or `Exercism` directory is perfect.

 #### Windows